 So, does “like attracts like”?
-Here’s how I see it.
+From an individualist and egocentric perspective, yes.
+Taking into consideration the fuller picture?
+No. Here’s how I see it.
 From my vantage point, the earth is flat.
 There is no way my personal observations of the world could enable me to understand that the earth is not flat.
 And also, the sun, moon, planets, and stars revolve around the earth.
 The earth is at the center of the universe.
 These are matter-of-fact laws based on my direct personal observations.
 It’s immutable.
 It’s scientific.
 It’s the truth. ….
 Right?

 My point is, that way of thinking is the same as believing in “like attracts like.”
 Based on our limited human perception, it seems to hold true, but there are much larger, broader-scope forces at play that render our perception untrue.
 How magic works, how manifestation works is so much more complex than the narrowly-tailored and limited framework from which we observe the world.

 Belief in the law of attraction is lazy thinking.
 It’s tantamount to saying the abundance in your life is because God is pleased with you; the suffering in your life is because God is displeased.
 That’s not science.
 That’s religion.
 The law of attraction is a byproduct of religion and faith.
 That’s fine, but then don’t say it’s science or even a modality of metaphysical craft.
 It’s your religion.
 Instead of saying God, you’re saying law of attraction.